FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 <figure><img src="../.gitbook/assets/UD_06.png" alt=""><figcaption></figcaption></figure>

 1. **Document Ingestion**
-   * We begin by feeding our raw data into Flowise using the appropriate **Document Loader node**.
+   * We begin by feeding our raw data into Flowise using the appropriate **Document Loader node** for your data format.
 2. **Strategic Splitting**
    * Next, the **Text Splitter node** divides our document into smaller, more manageable chunks.
 This is crucial for efficient retrieval and cost control.
-   * We have flexibility in how this splitting happens by selecting the appropriate text splitter node and, importantly, by fine-tuning chunk size and chunk overlap to balance context preservation with resource usage.
+   * We have flexibility in how this splitting happens by selecting the appropriate text splitter node and, importantly, by fine-tuning chunk size and chunk overlap to balance context preservation with efficiency.
 3. **Meaningful Embeddings**
    * Now, just before our data is going to be stored in the Vector Store, the **Embedding node** steps in.
-It transforms each text chunk and its meaning into a numerical representation.
+It transforms each text chunk and its meaning into a numerical representation that our LLM can understand.
 4. **Vector Store Destination**
-   * Finally, the **Vector Store node** acts as the bridge between Flowise and our Vector Store.
+   * Finally, the **Vector Store node** acts as the bridge between Flowise and our database.
 It sends our embeddings, along with any associated metadata, to the designated vector database.
-   * Here, you can control the retrieval behavior by setting the **top K** parameter, which influences how many chunks are considered when answering a query.
+   * Here, in this node, you can control the retrieval behavior by setting the **top K** parameter, which influences how many chunks are considered when answering a query.
 5. **Data Stored and Ready**
-   * Our data is now represented as vectors within the Vector Store, ready for similarity search and retrieval by your LLM.
+   * Once it upserted, our data is now represented as vectors within the Vector Store, ready for similarity search and retrieval.
 6. **Record Keeping (Optional)**
    * For enhanced control and management, the **Record Manager** node keeps track of all upserted chunks.
 This facilitates easy updates or removals as your data or needs evolve.